VileSnack/sre/README.md

 REYES rendering overcomes some of these limitations, but it also has limitations of its own:

-* All rendered imagery has to be retained in memory until rendering is complete.
+* Supporting full transparency requires a degree of rendered imagery to be retained in memory until rendering is complete.
 * Some scene geometry has to be retained in memory when it is not being rendered.

 My hope is to address all of the above weaknesses, and accomplish the following as well:

 * Support images of arbitrary resolution.
-To be ready when 16K monitors are all the rage.
+(To be ready when 16K monitors are all the rage.)
 * Support arbitrarily large amounts of scene-level geometry.
 We should be able to render a forest and all of its leaves.
 * Support arbitrarily large numbers of independent rendering processes.
 This allows large rendering jobs to be split up among separate processes.
 * Support transparency, depth of field, spatial anti-aliasing, motion blur, and focal blur.
 These are necessary for most animation work.